Belden (NYSE:BDC) Releases Q3 2021 Earnings Guidance

-The firm also recently announced a quarterly dividend, which was paid on Wednesday, July 7th.
-Investors of record on Thursday, June 17th were issued a $0.05 dividend.
-This represents a $0.20 dividend on an annualized basis and a dividend yield of 0.36%.
-The ex-dividend date of this dividend was Wednesday, June 16th.
-Belden’s dividend payout ratio (DPR) is presently 7.27%.

-In related news, CEO Roel Vestjens sold 7,013 shares of the firm’s stock in a transaction on Thursday, August 5th.
-The shares were sold at an average price of $52.52, for a total value of $368,322.76.
-Following the completion of the transaction, the chief executive officer now directly owns 54,655 shares of the company’s stock, valued at $2,870,480.60.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Company insiders own 0.52% of the company’s stock.
+In other news, CEO Roel Vestjens sold 7,013 shares of the firm’s stock in a transaction on Thursday, August 5th.
+The stock was sold at an average price of $52.52, for a total transaction of $368,322.76.
+Following the transaction, the chief executive officer now owns 54,655 shares in the company, valued at $2,870,480.60.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
+Insiders own 0.52% of the company’s stock.

 About Belden